TechAssistance/javascript-learning/project2/README.md

 2. Read the file in order (top to bottom)
 3. See if we can potentially compile it??? (no clue if possible)
 4. Read from file provided from user input
+5. Use Node.JS as this is meant to run on the system/server

 # The Research we done did:
 1. Google for ways to interact with files in JS